-4. Each State Party shall adopt such legislative and other measures as may be necessary to empower its competent authorities to order any person who has special knowledge about the functioning of the [information and communications technology system/device] [computer system] in question, the information and telecommunications network, or their component parts, or measures applied to protect the [computer data] [electronic/digital information] therein, to provide, as is reasonable, the necessary information to enable the undertaking of the measures referred to in paragraphs 1 to 3 of this article.
+4. Each State Party shall adopt such legislative and other measures as may be necessary to empower its competent authorities to order any person who has [special: US, UK, DO] knowledge about the functioning of the [information and communications technology system/device] [computer system] in question, [the information and telecommunications network, or their component parts, or measures applied to protect the [computer data] [electronic/digital information] therein,: US] to provide, as is reasonable, the necessary information to enable the undertaking of the measures referred to in paragraphs 1 to 3 of this article.

-5. The powers and procedures referred to in this article shall be subject to articles 41 and 42.
+5. The powers and procedures referred to in this article shall be subject to articles 41 [and 42: delete – MY; retain – EU & mS].

 Article 47.
 Real-time collection of traffic data